mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Even though you will feel tired after your chemotherapy and your transplant, you should still try to remain active.

-#### Nausea and Vomiting
+#### Nausea and vomiting
 Nausea and vomiting are common side effects of chemotherapy.
 Chemotherapy acts on a specific part of your brain that may trigger nausea and vomiting.
 Nausea and vomiting can also be caused by stress or just the thought of having chemotherapy.
 The amount of nausea and vomiting you have will depend on your past experience and the type of chemotherapy you will receive.
 Sometimes, you may experience nausea during your chemotherapy treatment, or it may be delayed for several hours or days.
 It is important to manage nausea because it can keep you from eating and drinking.

 You will be given medication to prevent and control nausea prior to receiving chemotherapy.
-You will also be given a prescription for anti-nausea medication to take home with you.
+You will also be given a prescription for antinausea medication to take home with you.
 These medications work differently for each person.
 If the medication you are taking isn't helping, tell your NP or doctor.
-You may need to try a different medication or take more than 1 kind of anti-nausea medication to feel better.
+You may need to try a different medication or take more than 1 kind of antinausea medication to feel better.
 Your healthcare team will work with you to prevent and treat nausea and vomiting.

 #### Diarrhea
 Diarrhea is frequent, loose, watery bowel movements.
 It can also cause stomach cramps, gas, and pain in the stomach or rectal area.
 Diarrhea can be caused by cancer treatments, medications, infection, stress, or other medical conditions.
-If you are having diarrhea you may become dehydrated due to loss of fluids and electrolytes.
+If you are having diarrhea, you can become dehydrated due to loss of fluids and electrolytes.
 If your diarrhea continues for more than 24 hours, call your doctor or NP.
-Medications are available to treat diarrhea but do not take any over-the-counter medication until you have been evaluated by your nurse practitioner or doctor.
+Medications are available to treat diarrhea but do not take any over-the-counter medication until you have been evaluated by your NP or doctor.

 #### Constipation
 Constipation is the passage of dry, hard stool that occurs when materials move too slowly through the large intestine.
 The normal length of time between bowel movements varies for each person.
-If you are having fewer bowel movements than what is normal for you, or if you haven't had a bowel movement for more than 2 days you are probably constipated.
-There are many causes of constipation including not drinking enough fluids or eating enough fiber, a decrease in your activity, not moving around or walking enough, and side effects of certain medications and chemotherapy drugs.
+If you are having fewer bowel movements than what is normal for you, or if you haven't had a bowel movement for more than 2 days, you are probably constipated.

+There are many causes of constipation, including not drinking enough fluids or eating enough fiber, a decrease in your activity, not moving around or walking enough, and side effects of certain medications and chemotherapy drugs.
 Medications are available to treat constipation.
 Talk to your NP or doctor if you haven't had a bowel movement for 2 days.

-#### Mouth Sores
+#### Mouth sores
 Some chemotherapy drugs affect the cells that line the mouth and digestive tract.
 This is known as mucositis.
-Mucositis can cause redness, swelling, tenderness and sores on the lining of your mouth, tongue, and lips.
+Mucositis can cause redness, swelling, tenderness, and sores on the lining of your mouth, tongue, and lips.
 You may experience some mouth and throat discomfort that can make it difficult to eat or swallow.

-#### Skin Changes
+#### Skin changes
 Skin changes are common after transplant due to the effects of cancer treatment.
 Skin changes include increased dryness, flaking, discoloration, and darkening.
 Your skin will be very sensitive to the sun and may sunburn very easily.
-Avoid bright sunlight and when outdoors, wear sun block (SPF 30) and protective clothing such as long-sleeved shirts, long pants, and a hat.
+Avoid bright sunlight and when outdoors, wear sun block (SPF 30) and protective clothing, such as long-sleeved shirts, long pants, and a hat.

-#### Hair Loss
+#### Hair loss
-The chemotherapy that cancer cells also kills the cells that produce your hair.
+The chemotherapy that cancer kills cells also kills the cells that produce your hair.
 Most patients will lose their hair during their transplant.

 Losing your hair can be an unpleasant and upsetting experience.
-Like many patients, you may choose to cut your hair short before your transplant to take control of this process and to lessen the shock of losing your hair.
-Talk this through with your caregiver, friends and family.
+Like many patients, you can choose to cut your hair short before your transplant to take control of this process and to lessen the shock of losing your hair.
+Talk this through with your caregiver, friends, and family.

-Before your transplant is also a good time to think about whether you would like to wear a wig.
+Before your transplant, it is also a good time to think about whether you would like to wear a wig.
 Modern wigs can look very natural and wearing one might make you feel more comfortable.
 There are many wig stores in New York, a list of them is provided at the back of this guide.
-You can one while you still have your hair, or with a clipping of your hair, if you'd like your wig to match your natural hair.
+You can get one while you still have your hair, or bring a clipping of your hair, if you'd like your wig to match your natural hair.

-#### Changes to Sexual Activity
+#### Changes to sexual activity
 Sexual intimacy provides pleasure and comfort for many people after their treatment.
 The information below can serve as a guide to being sexually active in a safe way after your transplant.
 You may have questions or concerns regarding your sexual activity.
 You are encouraged to discuss your concerns openly with your physician, NP, or nurse.

 ##### Birth control
-Although infertility is likely you or your partner should use contraception (birth control) during and after your chemotherapy.
+While it's likely that you will not be able to conceive a child naturally after high-dose chemotherapy, you and your partner should use contraception (birth control) during and after your chemotherapy.
 If a woman becomes pregnant with sperm or eggs damaged by exposure to radiation, chemotherapy, or other anticancer medications, there is a risk of miscarriage or birth defects.

 It's important to pick a method of birth control that fits your lifestyle and will be effective.
 When used correctly, condoms are very effective in preventing pregnancy.
 Women can speak with their gynecologists to choose between the many available options.

-##### Precautions to observe to avoid exposing your partner to chemotherapy and other anticancer medications
+##### Protecting your partner from exposure to chemotherapy and other anticancer medications
 There is little information about how much anticancer medication gets into a person's body fluids, and even less on whether this poses any risk to a sexual partner.
 If this is a concern for you, consider using a barrier device whenever your partner may have contact with your semen (if you are male) or vaginal fluids (if you are female).
 Barrier devices include condoms and dental dams.
-We don't know how long these medications may be in body fluids, but you should use barrier devices each day you have chemotherapy and for 1 week afterward.
+We don't know how long these medications may be in your body fluids, but you should use barrier devices each day you have chemotherapy and for 1 week afterward.

 ##### Protecting yourself from infection or bleeding during sex
 You will be at increased risk of infection during your transplant period and for many months after your treatment.